PREGNANCY AND LOW BACK PAIN

 stand with your shoulders and bottom against the wall, keep your knees soft then pull your tummy button towards your spine so that your back flattens against the wall.
 Hold for four seconds and release then repeat 10 times.

 When your pelvic floor is weak.
-You will experience what is called stress incontinent which is leaking urine when there is any little pressure to your bladder like when you a cough, laugh, sneeze or strain.
+You will experience what is called stress incontinent which is leaking urine when there is any little pressure on your bladder like when you a cough, laugh, sneeze or strain.
 When this happens, don’t panic it is normal when pelvic muscles relax due to the weight of pregnancy on it.

 To avoid this and to avoid back pain that goes with it there is a need for pelvic exercise which will help to prevent stress incontinent and back pain from occurring during and after pregnancy.